Margate: Film and television

 In 1971, the BBC TV series Softly, Softly: Task Force episode "Sunday, Sweet Sunday", written by Alan Plater, was filmed in Margate.
 The episode has many shots of the town and seafront, including Dreamland.

+The BBC documentary series Man Alive featured Margate in a 1974 special.

 A 1989 episode of Only Fools & Horses, "The Jolly Boys' Outing", was set primarily in Margate, featuring Margate railway station and Dreamland.

-On 30 September 2006 Antony Gormley’s Waste Man was burned to the ground in front of an audience of thousands in the seaside town of Margate.
+On 30 September 2006 Antony Gormley's Waste Man was burned to the ground in front of an audience of thousands.
 The resulting ﬁlm, Exodus, a modern retelling of the biblical story by Penny Woolcock, was broadcast on Channel 4 in 2007 before being produced as a DVD.

-The town appeared on BBC TV's The Apprentice in May 2009.

 The 2012 BBC television drama series True Love was set and filmed in Margate.
 The show had its first public screening at the Turner Contemporary.

 The 2014 ITV sitcom Edge of Heaven was set at a 1980s-themed bed and breakfast on the Margate seaside.

 Also in 2014, J. M. W. Turner's long-term relationship with Mrs. Sophia Booth of Margate was featured in the film Mr. Turner.

 In series 4 of the British television crime drama Peaky Blinders (2017), the character Alfie Solomons (played by Tom Hardy) chooses to reside at Margate, where he's shot on the beach by Tommy Shelby.

 In 2021, The Walpole Bay Hotel & Museum is featured in episode 3 of the ITV comedy drama The Larkins.

 In 2022, Margate was featured as a location in the BBC Drama series Killing Eve.
 The seafront, and Dreamland also serve as filming locations for the film Empire of Light which was filmed in 2022, and the video for "A new bohemia" by the Pet Shop Boys.

 In 2023, Margate was the set for hit series 'Dreamland' starring Lilly Allen.